mach3-software/MaCh3/.github/CONTRIBUTING.md

 #pragma GCC diagnostic pop
 ```

-We might update it to the below to disable the diagnostic just for the relevant line.
+This allows us to disable the diagnostic just for the relevant line.

 ## Formatting
 To ensure a unified style in MaCh3 software you can use a clang-format file which has instructions about formatting code.